DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/FAQs.md

 ## How will I be graded in this course?

 All students who officially register for the course through UPenn will receive a letter grade.
 At this time we unable to provide grades or proof-of-completion for virtual learners.

+## Can I cite the course in my publications?

+Yes!
+Please cite **[our recent open-access publication](https://journals.asm.org/doi/10.1128/mBio.01214-21)** that describes the course philosophy and teaching strategies.